akr-38/investors-dashboard-project/README.md

 # Investors Dashboard Project

 **Objective:**
 This project is an interactive, investor-focused dashboard providing insights into vehicle registrations in India.
-It allows users to explore trends across vehicle categories (2W, 3W, 4W) and manufacturers, and view Year-over-Year (YoY) and Quarter-over-Quarter (QoQ) growth.
+It allows users to explore trends across vehicle categories (2W, 3W, 4W) and manufacturers, and view Year-over-Year (YoY) and Quarter-over-Quarter (QoQ) growth and many more...

 ---

 ## Tech Stack
 - **Backend:** FastAPI, PostgreSQL
 - **Frontend:** Streamlit
-- **Data Collection:** Python Scraper
+- **Data Collection:** Python Scrapping- Selenium
-- **Data Format:** JSON / CSV
+- **Data Format:** JSON

 ---